wguldin/portfolio/README.md

 ------------------------------------------

-The typeface is Grey Sans, created by Jason Vandenberg.
+The typeface is Texta, designed by Daniel Hernández Sánchez & Miguel Hernández Montoya ©2014.
+Purchased through Fontspring.

-Built with SCSS, HTML5, Javascript, and a little hacked-together PHP.
+Built with SCSS, HTML5, Javascript, and a little PHP.
 * Comments give full credit to any code snippets or plugins used.
 Open Source FTW!

 Hosting provided by Digital Ocean.